-- SRS components may remain powered and active for up to 5-10 minutes after the 12-volt electrical system is shut off or disabled.
-Disconnect the battery cable and wait for at least 5-10 minutes before beginning work. - Do not cut through any SRS component.
+SRS components may remain powered and active for up to 3 minutes after the 12 Volt electrical system is shut off or disabled.
+Disconnect the battery cable and wait for at least 3 minutes before beginning work.

 Failure to follow any of these instructions may result in serious injury or death from accidental deployment of the airbag system.